Shiva-Maroju/dummytest/Readme.md

-# this is learning repo
+# this is learning repo craeted to practice git.